 About

 Why do I do it?
-In 2014 I suffered a work accident and was left with a permanent injury.
+I suffered a work accident and was left with a permanent injury.
 After learning the severity of my injury and despite my efforts at trying to maintain a hopeful outlook, I had become completely enveloped by the darkness.
 I was diagnosed with depression and anxiety and believed that the only way to stop the pain was to take my own life.
 I don’t share this part of my life easily.
 I share it because prior to the accident, I had no such thoughts.
 I share it because no one is immune and there is no shame in seeking help.
 I was asked what depression was like for me.
 I compared depression to a piece of driftwood, I felt empty, alone and without purpose.
 It wasn’t easy, and it took effort, but like one of my Driftwood pens, with all its knots and weathered imperfections, I was able to re-discover the value and beauty that I was able to present to the world.

-In 2017 I was completing my diploma in Graphic Design.
+While I was completing my diploma in Graphic Design.
 For my Senior Project class I wanted to take on an assignment that I hoped would have a lasting legacy.
 I decided to partner with the Canadian Mental Health Association (CMHA), make and sell pens and donate the proceeds to a scholarship fund that would help those with mental illness pursue a post secondary education.
 Each of the pens made for the CMHA initiative were made using driftwood that was locally sourced from beaches in Vancouver BC, Canada and then named after waterways that can be found along the BC coast.

 Driftwood is defined as wood that has been washed onto a shore or beach of a sea, lake, or river by the action of winds, tides or waves.